microsoft/pai/rest-server/README.md

 6. `PUT jobs/:jobName`

-    Submit or update a job in the system.
+    Submit a job in the system.

     *Request*
     ```